josephGZC/binary_atmospheric_nucleation/README.md

 ## Simulation Analysis
 [[back to contents](#contents)]

-Each system, starting from binary mixtures that are in a vapor state, the molecules started to cluster together as temperature was raised in the simulation, onset of condensation, as shown in Figure 3.
-As the simulation progressed, nearly all molecule are clustered together.
+Each system, starting with binary mixtures in the vapor state, shows molecules beginning to cluster together as the temperature increases during the simulation, marking the onset of condensation (Fig. [3](#anchor-F3)).
+As the simulation progresses, nearly all molecules eventually form clusters.

+<a name="anchor-F3"></a>
 <p align="center" width="100%">
     <img width="60%" src="https://github.com/user-attachments/assets/d5383489-7c82-4ad1-b36f-09f489eb6f49">
 </p>